Escobita/selenium/selenium-core/selenium-website/src/main/rst/05_selenium_rc.rst

    localhost:4444

 ..
-Santi: What's this topic?
+Santi: Which is the supposed content of this topic?

 The Selenium-RC Program's Main()
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 ..
 Santi: What's this topic?
+Is it related with the Tests sctructure chapter?

 Handling HTTPS and Security Popups
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~